-3. Non-degree students are graded on a letter-grade basis.
+- 3. Non-degree students are graded on a letter-grade basis.
 Exceptions are made only if the student requests Audit (N/C) or Satisfactory/Fail (S/F) status at the time of registration or within the first week of classes.
-Students must perform at the B or better level to receive a Satisfactory grade.

-4. Non-degree students may NOT earn a graduate degree, certificate, or license awarded by the University.
-Students with non-degree status who wish to earn a graduate degree, certificate or license must apply and meet that program's admission standards.

-5. Non-degree graduate students are not eligible for Graduate Assistantship or Graduate Tuition Grant awards.
+Students must perform at the B or better level to receive a Satisfactory grade. - 4.
+Non-degree students may not earn a graduate degree, certificate, or license awarded by the University. - 5.
+Non-degree graduate students are permitted to register for a total of twelve (12) credits.
+After reaching the twelve credit limit, non-degree graduate students must inform the Graduate Admission office if they - a. wish to be considered for admission to a graduate degree, certificate, or licensure program, or - b. they wish to continue their studies on a non-degree basis.
+An indication of the intentions of a non-degree graduate student after reaching the twelve credit limit must be submitted by the student to the Graduate Admissions office in writing. - 6.
+Non-degree graduate students are not eligible for Graduate Assistantship or Graduate Tuition Grant awards.